technolygames/base-17/README.md

 # base16
 (EN)
-A java program to manage a grocery.
+A program made in Java 17 to manage a grocery.
 Features:
 - Can store data from a graphical table to database table
 - Employee, partners and providers data storage
 - Employee, partners and providers image storage if it is need to make physical IDs